 Because the Hartland Public Library is funded by town taxes, we sustain services to non-residents through a comparable membership fee.
-These fees are calculated by local per capita tax support and we have kept them nominal.
+These fees are calculated by local per capita tax support.

-- Out-of-town/state borrowers can purchase a \$50.00 library card valid for one year. - Visitors may purchase a 6-month visitor card for \$25.00. - Non-resident cards expire annually. - No residency I.D. or other proof of address is required to obtain a non-resident card. - Financial assistance to the non-resident fee will be considered by the Library Director.
+- Out-of-town/state borrowers can purchase a \$50.00 library card valid for one year. - Visitors may purchase a 6-month visitor card for \$25.00. - Non-resident cards expire annually or within 6 months for the visitor card. - No residency I.D. or other proof of address is required to obtain a non-resident card. - Financial assistance to the non-resident fee will be considered by the Library Director.